iorodeo/mct_docs/_build/html/_sources/preparing_computer.txt

 .. code-block:: none

-   sudo apt-get -s isntall coriander
+   sudo apt-get -s install coriander

 You can then start coriander from the command line or GUI menu.
 At this point using coriander you should be able to start and view images from any camera